 Students who plan to invite a visitor or guest to their rooms must first secure the verbal approval of their suitemates and roommates before the arrival of the visitors or guests.
 A roommate's right to free access to the room at all times, privacy, study time, or sleep must not be deprived because of a visitor or guest.
 A student wishing to host a visitor or guest overnight must have his/her roommate's consent.
-The University does not allow cohabitation and cannot ignore any infraction of this policy that comes to its attention.
 St. Andrews community members are required to accept full responsibility for their guests.
 All guests are expected to abide by University policies and the agreements established within the suites.
 A guest found in violation of University policy may be asked to leave campus immediately by a Campus Safety officer, RD, or the Dean of Students (or designee).
 If the guest fails to comply, he or she faces trespass charges and possible arrest.